February 1, 2024

 An optional 3 Continuing Education units (CEs) are available for purchase for an additional $25.00.
 See website for more course details.

-The Guides are recommended for use by healthcare professionals who treat seriously-ill patients in hospitals, palliative care units, skilled nursing facilities, hospices and medical groups.
+The Decision Aids are recommended for use by healthcare professionals who treat seriously-ill patients in hospitals, palliative care units, skilled nursing facilities, hospices and medical groups.
 The Guides are intended to supplement conversations between patients and healthcare providers.

 TOPICS INCLUDE: artificial hydration, cardiopulmonary resuscitation (CPR), mechanical ventilation, and tube feeding.